lymaii/cs361microservice/README.md

-# cs361microservice
-Implemented dice rolling microservice

 # Microservice Usage Guide

-## Pre-requisites
+## Step 1: Ensure you have Pre-requisites
 Make sure that Node.js and npm are installed on your system.

 ## Step 2: Clone Repository